Skip to main content

 New app, new hope.
 You migrate everything to Notion.
 Then Obsidian.
 Then Roam.
 Then the next shiny thing.
 Each migration resets your progress.

 The fix: Commit to one tool for at least six months.
-The best system is the one you actually use.
+The best system is the one you use.

 The Retrieval Problem